Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Before insulin therapy was discovered in 1921, Type 1 diabetes was usually fatal.

-Today, insulin injections allow patients to live normal lives.
+Today, insulin injections allow patients to survive and live normally.

 Common Mistakes Students Make

-In fact, hormones only affect cells that have the correct receptors.
+Hormones only affect cells with the correct receptors.

 Essential Table for CBSE Exams